 The impact of grazing and fire regimes on biodiversity, soil nutrients, primary production and further ecosystem services is not constant and varies between locations (Divinsky et al., 2017; Fleischner, 1994; van Oijen et al., 2018).
-Trade-offs may therefore need to be considered to ensure that rangeland diversity and production are resilient to climate change (Plaza-Bonilla et al., 2015; van Oijen et al., 2018).
-In certain locations, even light to moderate grazing have led to a significant decrease in the occurrence of particular species, especially forbs (O'Connor et al., 2011; Scott-shaw and Morris, 2015).
-In other locations, species richness is only significantly impacted by heavy grazing and is able to withstand light to moderate grazing (Divinsky et al., 2017).
+Trade-offs may therefore need to be considered to ensure that rangeland diversity

+46 and production are resilient to climate change (Plaza-Bonilla et al., 2015; van Oijen et al., 2018).
+In

+- 47 certain locations, even light to moderate grazing have led to a significant decrease in the occurrence of - 47 certain locations, even light to moderate grazing have led to a significant decrease in the occurrence of 48 particular species, especially forbs (O'Connor et al., 2011; Scott-shaw and Morris, 2015).
+In other - 49 locations, species richness is only significantly impacted by heavy grazing and is able to withstand light to moderate grazing (Divinsky et al., 2017).
 A context specific evaluation of how grazing and fire impact particular species may therefore be required to ensure the persistence of target species over time (Marty, 2005).
 A similar trade-off may need to be considered between soil C sequestration and livestock production.
 As noted by Plaza-Bonilla et al. (2015) increasing grazing pressure has been found to both increase and decrease SOC stocks in different locations.
 Where it has led to a decrease in soil C stocks, for example in Mongolia (Han et al., 2008) and Ethiopia (Bikila et al., 2016), trade-offs between C sequestration and the value of livestock to local livelihoods need be considered.

-Although certain herbaceous species may be unable to tolerate grazing pressure, a complete lack of grazing or fire may not be desired in terms of ecosystems health.
-It can lead to a decrease in basal cover and the accumulation of moribund, unpalatable biomass that inhibits primary production (Manson et al., 2007; Scholes, 2009).
-The utilisation of the grass sward through light to moderate grazing stimulates the growth of biomass, basal cover and allows water services to be sustained over time (Papanastasis et al., 2017; Scholes, 2009).
-Even, moderate to heavy grazing in periods of higher rainfall may be sustainable, but constant heavy grazing during dry periods and especially droughts can lead to a reduction in basal cover, SOC, biological soil crusts, ecosystem services and an accelerated erosion (high agreement, robust evidence, (Archer et al., 2017; Conant and Paustian, 2003; D'Odorico et al., 2013; Geist and Lambin, 2004; Havstad et al., 2006; Huang et al., 2007; Manzano and Návar, 2000; Pointing and Belnap, 2012; Weber et al., 2016).
-For this reason, the inclusion of drought forecasts and contingency planning in grazing and fire management programs is crucial to avoid desertification (Smith and Foran, 1992; Torell et al., 2010).
-It is an important component of avoiding and reducing early degradation.
-Although grasslands systems may be relatively resilient and can often recover from a moderately degraded state (Khishigbayar et al., 2015; Porensky et al., 2016), if a tipping point has been exceeded, restoration to a historic state may not be economical or ecologically feasible (D'Odorico et al., 2013).
+9 Although certain herbaceous species may be unable to tolerate grazing pressure, a complete lack of 10 grazing or fire may not be desired in terms of ecosystems health.
+It can lead to a decrease in basal cover 11 and the accumulation of moribund, unpalatable biomass that inhibits primary production (Manson et 12 al., 2007; Scholes, 2009).
+The utilisation of the grass sward through light to moderate grazing stimulates 13 the growth of biomass, basal cover and allows water services to be sustained over time (Papanastasis et 14 al., 2017; Scholes, 2009).
+Even, moderate to heavy grazing in periods of higher rainfall may be 15 sustainable, but constant heavy grazing during dry periods and especially droughts can lead to a 16 reduction in basal cover, SOC, biological soil crusts, ecosystem services and an accelerated erosion 17 (high agreement, robust evidence, (Archer et al., 2017; Conant and Paustian, 2003; D'Odorico et al., 18 2013; Geist and Lambin, 2004; Havstad et al., 2006; Huang et al., 2007; Manzano and Návar, 2000; 19 Pointing and Belnap, 2012; Weber et al., 2016).
+For this reason, the inclusion of drought forecasts and 20 contingency planning in grazing and fire management programs is crucial to avoid desertification 21 (Smith and Foran, 1992; Torell et al., 2010).
+It is an important component of avoiding and reducing 22 early degradation.
+Although grasslands systems may be relatively resilient and can often recover from 23 a moderately degraded state (Khishigbayar et al., 2015; Porensky et al., 2016), if a tipping point has 24 been exceeded, restoration to a historic state may not be economical or ecologically feasible (D'Odorico 25 et al., 2013).